everard/mirror/README.md

 ```

 To view an object of some type as a tuple of references to its non-static data
-members use the `reflect` function:
+members, use the `reflect` function:

 ```
 auto x = custom_type{1, 2, 3, 4.0f};